phetsims/natural-selection/doc/model.md

 * When bunnies mate, they produce 4 offspring.
 Mating follows [Mendelian Inheritance](https://en.wikipedia.org/wiki/Mendelian_inheritance), with cross breeding as described by a [Punnett Square](https://en.wikipedia.org/wiki/Punnett_square).
- For example, this Punnett Square describes the fur gene pairs for the 4 offspring of an 'FF' father and 'Ff' mother:
+ For example, this Punnett Square describes the fur gene pairs for the 4 offspring that result from an 'FF' father and 'Ff' mother:

 | | **F** | **F** |
 |---|---|---|
 | **F** | FF | FF |
 | **f** | Ff | Ff|

+* Bunnies take over the world when the population (after mating) is 750 or greater.
+All bunnies mate before considering whether bunnies have "taken over the world".

 ## Mutation